 To use his term, businesses have a “lizard brain” problem.
 And if organizations want to reach their full potential, they have to do everything they can to evolve beyond this issue.

-What is Lizard Brain?
+What is Lizard Brain at work?

 Human beings are highly evolved mammals who have developed amazing technologies — nuclear fusion, the airplane, Netflix — so what exactly do the brains of scaly little creatures have to do with us?
 Really it’s just a figure of speech.
 Haffner describes “lizard brain” as “those primitive impulses and subconscious things that developed millions of years ago in our development that still affect us now in the modern world.”